 There are 18.7 million people out there who understand that they need life insurance, but for whatever reason, they haven’t bought it yet.
 They’re stuck in life insurance limbo.
 If you’re reading this article, there’s a good chance you’re in the same position.

 According to, the problem is that policies are just too complicated.
 Life insurance companies use uncommon words in unfamiliar contexts that confuse shoppers and scare them away from buying a policy.
-At PolicyGenius, we recognize that this is a huge problem, and we want to change that and get those 18.7 million unstuck.
+But applying for life insurance isn't very difficult, and you can get help at every step of the way.